tbranyen/backbone.layoutmanager/README.md

 ### Create and render a layout ###

 This code typically resides in a route callback.
+If you want to provide a custom object for your template engine to the layout, use the `serialize` property.

 ``` javascript
 // Create a new layout using the #main template.